globalgov/manystates/README.md

 `manystates` is a package within the [many universe of packages](https://github.com/globalgov) useful for working with states and state-like entities.
-It contains an ensemble of datasets currently available on states and state-like entities in the world, including information on states’ beginning and, where applicable, end dates, and geographical and other characteristics.
+It contains an ensemble of datasets on states and state-like entities in the world, including information on states’ beginning and, where applicable, end dates, and geographical and other characteristics.
 Please also check out [`{manydata}`](https://github.com/globalgov/manydata) for more information about the other packages and tools to handle data from the many universe of packages.

-In addition, the package includes several unique functions to help you work with state data, including `code_states()` to identify states mentioned in text data, and `generate_states()` to create fictional state names.
-It also includes data from An important aim of `manystates` is to record and include states as far back in history as possible.
+In addition, the package includes several unique functions to help you work with state data, including `code_states()` to identify states within texts, and `generate_states()` to create fictional state names.
 The package is geared towards global governance research, but can also be used by anyone interested in state actors across time.

 ## How to install

-We’ve made it easier than ever to install and start analysing global governance data in R. Simply install the core package, [manydata](https://github.com/globalgov/manydata), as follows, and then you can discover, install and update various ‘many packages’ from the console.
+It is easy to install and start analysing global governance data in R.
+Simply install the core package, [manydata](https://github.com/globalgov/manydata), as follows, and then you can discover, install and update various ‘many packages’ from the console.